 It is lemon and lime juice that makes your greens so palatable; they really bring out the flavour of beans, lettuce and parsley; somewhere sneak in a little cilantro and jalapeno too.

-Understanding some of the basics of lime nutrition enables you grasp there are sugars, but also limonin, vitamin C, bioflavonoids and a host of other micronutrients in citrus.
+Understanding some of the basics of lime nutrition enables you grasp there are sugars but also vitamin C, bioflavonoids and phenolics; and a host of other micronutrients in citrus.

-Also the pectin, a polysaccharide, is a resistant starch that is particularly beneficial for the microbiome in the colon; it is known as a prebiotic; not pro.
+Also the pectin, a polysaccharide is a resistant starch that is particularly beneficial for the microbiome in the colon; it is known as a prebiotic.
 It is the food the bugs in the intestine feed on.

-You can take the best probiotics on the market, or better still make kefir or kombucha, to no avail if you are not eating the food they need; food like the pectin in limes.
+You can take the best probiotics on the market, or better still make kefir or sauerkraut to no avail if you are not eating the nutrients they need; food like the pectin in limes.

-Limonin is the substance in citrus that combined with a sugar molecule gives it its sour taste and is obviously higher in lemons and limes.
-Once split from the sugar it is very bitter.
-Despite the fact that we may be averse to the flavour, they have decidedly beneficial properties.
+Limonin is the substance in citrus that combined with a sugar molecule gives it its sour taste; the amount is obviously higher in the lemon family.
+Once split from the glucose it is very bitter.
+Despite the fact that we may be averse to the flavour, it has decidedly beneficial properties.

 Here are the back issues.